 Hi and welcome to the Historic Rialto Theater’s website!
 This site was created to let you see what is going on as we renovate this beautiful, historic theater.
-So please come back often and see what’s going on here and the progress that we are making due to your wonderfully generous contributions.
+Please come back often and see what’s going on here and the progress that we are making due to your wonderfully generous contributions.
 We are anxiously looking forward to the day when all the restoration is completed and we are able to open the doors to the public for the many wonderful things that will be for your entertainment.
 With your continued donations, time, support, and physical help, we will make our town’s dream a reality!

 Photos Which Say It All!